 Once the cords are cut, feel a sensation of relief or lightness, as the tension is released.
 You can offer an intention of, “I set you free, as I am now free”.
 Imagine a bright light within your soul’s core expanding rays of purifying, white light as bright and powerful as a star and then see the same for whomever or whatever the cord was attached.
 The space between is flooded with light and unconditional love, as you see the person, situation, or an aspect of yourself begin to freely dissipate and fade away peacefully, to be transcended into a higher vibrational energy.
 The imagining of this light helps to release the cord with unconditional love.
 It also helps to further clear the energy and space around you including within your own mind and heart.
 I also imagine the cords and its attachment, are not being released below or above me, but on equal level remembering love has no hierarchy.
 If the cord or its attachment are persistent in its hold on you and doesn’t quite want to be released so easily, you can try offering another burst of purifying light.

 This visualization will be even more effective when you make it your own, again it is important for you to experiment with the imagery so it truly resonates with your sacred self.
-Also, the soul healing practice will not be effective if you try to release the cords with anger, resentment, or guilt.
+Also, the soul healing practice will be less effective if you try to release the cords with anger, resentment, or guilt.
+If you are still holding space for these feelings, then attempt this soul healing practice another time when these feelings are less intense.
+Sometimes it is just as important to hold space for these types of feelings so that they may reintegrate into the whole or the soul’s harmony on its own.

 3) SET BOUNDARIES